pghalliday/cookbook-ce-operation-hub/README.md

 cookbook-ce-operation-hub
 =========================

-Chef cookbook to install ce-operation-hub
+Chef cookbook to install and start a ce-operation-hub instance

 ## Depends